godotengine/godot-docs/tutorials/scripting/gdscript/warnings/native_method_override.rst

 When this warning occurs
 ------------------------

-This warning may appear if you try to define a method in a script that has the name as a native class's method:
+This warning may appear if you try to define a method in a script that has the same name as a native class's method:

 .. code-block::